 Treating IBS is about keeping your symptoms at bay, so you can live your life without embarrassing interruptions.
-Often times symptoms can be controlled by making lifestyle changes, like eating high-fiber foods, drinking lots of water, exercising regularly and getting enough sleep.
+Often times symptoms can be controlled by making lifestyle changes, like:

 You may want to avoid foods that cause gas like carbonated beverages and certain vegetables.
 Some people with IBS seem to improve by eliminating gluten from their diet.
 A Mercy dietitian can help you with menu planning and tips on eating healthy.